NipponPa/cpe334se-finalproject/memory-bank/product.md

 ## Core Features
 - User authentication and authorization
+- Username handling during signup that connects the input to both the display name in Supabase authentication and the full name in the user table
 - Month view calendar with day selection
 - Event creation with title, description, start/end times
 - Visual indicators for events on calendar days